miclgael/sesame/README.md

 # Sesame﹅

+> ⚠️ This repository has been archived, as of December 3rd, 2023.

 A browser extension to hot-swap the domain name on any open web page, preserving directory structure and query params.
 Useful when developing and testing the same content across multiple domains.

 > **right click anywhere &rarr; sesame &rarr; reopen as:**<br>